-We are in the midst of a cultural revolution.
+We are in the midst of a cultural revolution that is being leveraged into a color revolution.
 The culture of traditional America is being replaced by something else, read Gramsci.
 The objectives, erase history, replace history, the lie becomes the truth, ‘control the past you control the future’, power and control, impose new culture on top of old

 Nobody, even the organizers of various extremist groups can control everything nor everyone.
 It is possible a lone wolf could act.
 It is possible one of the domestic extremist groups may decide to act in some profound way.
 It is even possible (but unlikely) a foreign actor could coordinate such an event.